chengkuanz/Picross/README.md

 - Network connection for multiplayer (Optional)

 ### Batch File
-For easier execution, you can use the provided batch file `A32_batch.bat`.
+For easier execution, you can use the provided batch file `gameStarter.bat`.
 Double-click the batch file, and it will compile the code, create a JAR file, generate Javadocs, and run the game.

 ### How to use
 Use the on-screen controls to play Picross.
 After double click the provided batch file, choose to host (server) or join (client) a game.
 You need to start both the server and the client components.
 Follow the clues and fill in the grid to solve the puzzle.